SHSMJ200/Bargh_ML/tasks.md

 * Training one model for all plants or one for each plant??
 * Add change point detection and choose the training data better
 * LF1 is correct or LO????
+* Why null data in temperature??

   🟨 Doing
   ==========================
+* Predict all 24 hours simultaneously.
+A problem: We should interpolate non-peak generations
+*
+* Package Prophet for time series
+*
+*

   🟥 Done